Skydive/WebGL-3D-Renderer/README.md

 A quite poor JavaScript 'hack' was employed, primarily using AJAX, to use seperate JS files with a folder structure.
 This was coded before I knew of the existence of ES6/Babel/Webpack, which my later JS projects are coded in.

-Javascript is a terrible language for doing anything other than web development in.
+As demonstrated, Javascript is a very challenging language for doing anything other than web development in.
 Notably due to its failure to support operator overloading, making vector/matrix mathematics incredibly complicated to conduct.